Qcactus/CPR/README.md

 Here we list some commands that reproduce the results presented in our paper.

-Change the value after `--gpu_id` to the ID of your GPU before running.
-To change other default parameters, see [parser.py](recq/tools/parser.py).

 ### CPR

 The following commands can reproduce the results of CPR on 4 backbones (MF, LightGCN, NeuMF, NGCF) and 2 datasets (MovieLens, Netflix).